-Dr. Zhang's research focuses on identifying the genetic alterations in human cancers and the biomarkers of cancer progression and drug response through comprehensive molecular profiling and analysis of tumors.
-Another area of Dr. Zhang's interests is the identification and characterization of germline mutations in patients with solid tumor and hematologic malignancies that have immediate clinical applications for guiding treatment decisions such as PARP inhibitors in breast, ovarian, pancreatic and prostate cancers, and inherited risk assessment for patient and their families.
+The research in Dr. Zhang’s lab is focused on identifying the genetic alterations in human cancers and the biomarkers of cancer progression and drug response through comprehensive molecular profiling and analysis of tumors.
+She is also interested in the identification and characterization of germline mutations in patients with solid tumor and hematologic malignancies that have immediate clinical applications for guiding treatment decisions such as PARP inhibitors in breast, ovarian, pancreatic and prostate cancers, and inherited risk assessment for patient and their families.

-Dr. Zhang serves on several expert panels under the ClinGen project, a major leading effort supported by NIH to address the complexity of interpreting genomic variants.
-Dr. Zhang serves on the working groups of Somatic Cancers (NTRK, Pediatric/Genitourinary/Hematologic cancer taskforces) and Hereditary Cancers (Clinical Domain Working Group, CDH1, PTEN, TP53, Hereditary Colorectal Cancer, Germline Somatic Data Interpretation, and Myeloid Malignancies Gene and Variant Curation).
-The goal of these efforts is to define the clinical relevance of genes and variants for precision medicine and research.
+In 2007, Dr. Zhang was honored with the Goldstein Award for her work on BRCA1 and BRCA2 as pathogenic variants in these two genes are leading cause of hereditary breast and ovarian cancer (HBOC), and in 2003, she received the U.S. Army Medical Research and Materiel Command Postdoctoral Fellowship Award by the Department of Defense.
+Dr. Zhang also serves on several expert panels under the ClinGen project, a major leading effort supported by NIH to address the complexity of interpreting genomic variants.
+These include the working groups of Somatic Cancers (NTRK, Pediatric/Genitourinary/Hematologic cancer taskforces) and Hereditary Cancers (Clinical Domain Working Group, CDH1, PTEN, TP53, Hereditary Colorectal Cancer, Germline Somatic Data Interpretation, and Myeloid Malignancies Gene and Variant Curation).